 The NOS might be recorded in the county land records, mailed to the borrower, published in a newspaper of general circulation in the county where the home is located, and posted on the property and in a public place.

-While you might get both a Notice of Default and a Notice of Sale as part of the nonjudicial foreclosure process, foreclosure procedures and the documents you'll receive vary depending on what state you live in.
+While you might get both a Notice of Default and a Notice of Sale as part of the nonjudicial foreclosure process where you live, foreclosure procedures and the documents you'll receive vary widely from state to state.

 You might get: